+ JCERP on X/Twitter (please Follow)

 The manuscript should be typed using word processors (Microsoft Word or Open Office) software.
 The font used throughout the paper is Century Schoolbook.
 The writting paper size is A4 (i.e., 210 x 297 mm), one-column format with a 2.5 cm margin at the top, a 2.5 cm margin at the bottom, 2.5 cm margin on the left, and 2 cm margin on the right.
 Lines are one-half spaced, justified.
 Page numbers should be included in the text located in the footer section of each page.

-Manuscript submitted to this journal should follow the heading below, except for the review article: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Materials and Methods or Methods; Results and Discussion; Conclusions; Acknowledgments; CRediT Author Statement, and References.
+==> For Empirical/Experimental Article type submitted to this journal should follow the heading below: Title; Authors Name; Authors Affiliation; Abstract; Keywords; Introduction; Materials and Methods; Results and Discussion; Conclusions; Acknowledgments; CRediT Authors Statement, and References.
+Each Section / Subsection / subchapter should be numbered consecutively.

-This is your opportunity to attract the reader’s attention.
-Remember that readers are the potential authors who will cite your article.
 Identify the main issue of the paper within the title.
 Begin with the subject or highlight the idea of the paper.
 The title should be accurate, unambiguous, specific, and complete.
 Do not contain infrequently-used abbreviations.
+This is your opportunity to attract the reader’s attention.
+Remember that readers are the potential authors who will cite your article.

 The title of the paper should be in 14 pt bold Century Schoolbook and be centered.
 The title should have 0 pts space above and 12 pts below.